 How to Report Tax Fraud

-All that is required is filing a Form 211 with the Internal Revenue Service.
-Depending on the nature of the alleged underpayment, the whistleblower may be interviewed on this form.
-In addition, the Petitioner must explain the basis for finding an underpayment, the tax fraud, that explains the tax underpayment and names the perpetrator.
+To commence a proceeding under the IRS whistleblower program, a whistleblower files an “Application for Award for Original Information,” which is better known as Form 211.
+Generally, in addition to the form itself, whistleblowers include additional information and supporting evidence.
 Since the goal of the Form 211 is to entice the IRS to take action, it is best to submit underlying documents demonstrating that a tax was underpaid.
-For example, if the claim is that real estate was undervalued for purposes of estate tax calculation, the Petitioner could include appraisals and documentation of sale prices of the same or comparable properties.
+For example, if the claim is that real estate was undervalued for purposes of estate tax calculation, the whistleblower could include appraisals and documentation of sale prices of the same or comparable properties.

 How are IRS Whistleblower Awards Calculated?

-If the IRS chooses to move forward, and ultimately recovers money through either judgment or settlement, the whistleblower is usually entitled to an award of fifteen to thirty percent of the amount recovered.
-In practice, the awards have almost always been at the lower of that range.
+If the IRS chooses to move forward, and ultimately recovers money through either judgment or settlement, the whistleblower is usually entitled to an award of 15-30% of the amount recovered.
+In practice, the awards have almost always been at the lower end of that range.
 The award may be further reduced if the whistleblower’s contribution was less substantial, for example if the IRS had previously opened an audit of the same taxpayer.
 A decision by the IRS to deny an award, or award less than 15% of the amount collected, is appealable to the Tax Court.

 There are three easy ways to contact our firm: